-Clayville X50 situated on the Remainder of Portion 183, Portion 30 and Portion 31 of the Farm Olifantsfontein 410 J.R falls under the jurisdiction of the Ekurhuleni Metropolitan Municipality.
+Clayville X71, X76, X77, X78, X79 and X80 Mixed use development Situated on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R falls under the jurisdiction of the Ekurhuleni Metropolitan Municipality.
 The site is located approximately 4km east of the N1 highway, 6km south-west of Clayville.
 Road infrastructure in close proximity to the site includes Van Riebeeck Road to the west and Rainbow Street to the south, while Republic Road, which enters the site at the north-eastern corner, provides an excellent point of access in a north-south direction.
-The proposed development site has an extent of approximately 163 hectares.
+The proposed development site has an extent of approximately 128 hectares.